21423236/DeferredShading/README.md

 ## Overview

-When beginning this project I decided to start writing a 3D RenderingSystem completely from scratch as I figured that on top of learningthe Deferred Rendering Algorithm, it would be a good exercise.
-Indesigning my system, I wanted to abstract the notion of a Rendererand a Render Pass in order to accommodate for future extensions tothe project.
-The application and the scene it contains are completelyagnostic to how the final image is produced.
-Thus making it extremelysimple to exchange Renderers (Forward Lighting, Visibility Buffer,etc.) on the fly.
+When beginning this project I decided to start writing a 3D Rendering System completely from scratch as I figured that on top of learning the Deferred Rendering Algorithm, it would be a good exercise.
+In designing my system, I wanted to abstract the notion of a Renderer and a Render Pass in order to accommodate for future extensions to the project.
+The application and the scene it contains are completely agnostic to how the final image is produced.
+Thus making it extremely simple to exchange Renderers (Forward Lighting, Visibility Buffer,etc.) on the fly.

-Asit currently stands, each frame is rendered by the Deferred Rendererin four subsequent passes, each contributing its portion to the imagedisplayed on the screen.
-The first pass, which I called GeometryPass,  traverses the Scene Graph and fills the G-Buffer with allinformation necessary to perform the BRDF lighting calculation whilealso creating a collection of global and local lights used insubsequent passes.
-The second pass, which I termed Shadow Pass, takesthe collection of global lights collected during the Geometry Passand produces a shadow map for each.
-The third pass, which I calledAmbient Pass, uses the G-Buffer’s Kd Render Target and a constantenvironment value to produce the base to which other lighting passesaccumulate.
-The fourth pass, called the Lighting Pass, is actuallytwo distinct passes that process global lights and local lightsrespectively.
-The last and final pass, the Tone Mapping Pass,performs the HDR to LDR conversion as well as the Gamma correction.
+A sit currently stands, each frame is rendered by the Deferred Renderer in four subsequent passes, each contributing its portion to the imaged isplayed on the screen.
+The first pass, which I called GeometryPass,  traverses the Scene Graph and fills the G-Buffer with all information necessary to perform the BRDF lighting calculation while also creating a collection of global and local lights used in subsequent passes.
+The second pass, which I termed Shadow Pass, takes the collection of global lights collected during the Geometry Pass and produces a shadow map for each.
+The Ambient Pass, uses the G-Buffer’s Kd Render Target and a constant environment value to produce the base to which other lighting passes accumulate.
+The fourth pass, called the Lighting Pass, is actually two distinct passes that process global lights and local lights, respectively.
+The last and final pass, the Tone Mapping Pass, performs the HDR to LDR conversion as well as the Gamma correction.

 ## Specifications

 ### Geometry Pass (Pass1):

-Aspreviously mentioned, the Geometry Pass’ responsibility is  collectall necessary surface information into the G-Buffer whilesimultaneously creating collections of Global Lights and Local Lightsfrom the Scene.
-The Deferred Renderer maintains the G-Buffer which iscomprised of four color render targets plus one depth.
+As previously mentioned, the Geometry Pass’ responsibility is  collect all necessary surface information into the G-Buffer while simultaneously creating collections of Global Lights and Local Lights from the Scene.
+The Deferred Renderer maintains the G-Buffer which is comprised of four color render targets plus one depth.

 1. The first color buffer holds the world position’s x, y, z, and w	components in their respective r, g, b, and a channels:

      ![color1](/images/color1.png?raw=true)

-2. The second color buffer of the G-Buffer contains the transformednormals’ x, y, and z components in the buffers r, g, and b channelsleaving the alpha channel permanently set to 1:
+2. The second color buffer of the G-Buffer contains the transformed normals’ x, y, and z components in the buffers r, g, and b channels leaving the alpha channel permanently set to 1:

        ![color2](/images/color2.png?raw=true)

-(Although the plane on which the dragons stand appears to be a complexgeometry, it has a normal map applied creating the illusion ofcontour)

-3. The third color buffer contains the surface material’s Kd r, g,and b values in the buffer’s r, g, and b channels also leaving thealpha channel permanently set to 1:
+3. The third color buffer contains the surface material’s Kd r, g,and b values in the buffer’s r, g, and b channels also leaving the alpha channel permanently set to 1:

     ![color3](/images/color3.png?raw=true)

-4. The fourth and final color buffer contains the surface material’sKs r, g, and b values in the buffer’s r, g, and b channels whilestoring the material’s alpha value in the buffer’s alpha channel:
+4. The fourth and final color buffer contains the surface material’sKs r, g, and b values in the buffer’s r, g, and b channels while storing the material’s alpha value in the buffer’s alpha channel:

      ![color4](/images/color4.png?raw=true)

 ### Shadow Pass (Pass 2):

-The second pass generates a shadow map for each Global Light contained inthe scene by rendering the Scene from the perspective of the lightsources and storing the depths of the all visible objects in theShadow Buffer’s render target.
-The scene that is being used toillustrate the various stages of the Deferred Renderer’s pipelinecontains two global lights.
+The second pass generates a shadow map for each Global Light contained in the scene by rendering the Scene from the perspective of the light sources and storing the depths of the all visible objects in the Shadow Buffer’s render target.
+The scene that is being used to illustrate the various stages of the Deferred Renderer’s pipeline contains two global lights.

 |         Global Light 1         |         Global Light 2         |
 | :----------------------------: | :----------------------------: |